onssaadallah/Interpretable_Meta-Active-Learning-for-Regression-Ensemble-Learning/README.md

 ![Beige Colorful Minimal Flowchart Infographic Graph (2)](https://github.com/onssaadallah/Meta-Active-Learning-for-Regression-Ensemble-Learning/assets/44116045/bf816c65-d1b4-41c0-a2e4-f46316259739)

-SBTD: Sub Trained Labelled Data
+1.SBTD: Sub Trained Labelled Data
 2.SBUD: Sub update Labelled Data

-SBED: Sub-Evaluation Data
+3.SBED: Sub-Evaluation Data
-4.ULTD: Unlabeled Training data -Interpretable_MetaActiveLearning _for _Regression_Ensemble_Learning.ipynb is the notebook that follows this pipeline.
+4.ULTD: Unlabeled Training data

+_Regression_Ensemble_Learning.ipynb is the notebook that follows this pipeline.
--Datasets_data .json defines the regression datasets that we used in the experiments
+-Datasets_data .json defines the regression datasets that we used in the experiments -Dataset.csv contains the CSV files of datasets.

-Dataset.csv contains the CSV files of datasets63 METAL_EXP shows the outputs plots of features importance of the main model before and after adding the top k relevant data points from unlabeled train data in each number of iterations (numbers of iterations are 5,10,20 and 50).**
+-METAL_EXP shows the outputs plots of features importance of the main model before and after adding the top k relevant data points from unlabeled train data in each number of iterations (numbers of iterations are 5,10,20 and 50).